BruceChanJianLe/brucechanjianle.github.io/_posts/2023-08-13-cs-linux-dotfiles.md

 With just two commands, you’ll have `ansible` take care of installing essential software and setting up all your configuration files.

-I use `ansible` to automate the entire environment setup process — it ensures that every tool, dependency, and configuration lands exactly where it should.
+I use `ansible` to automate the entire environment setup process, it ensures that every tool, dependency, and configuration lands exactly where it should.
-However, for this post, our main focus isn’t on `ansible` itself, but on how to track and version-control your configuration files — your dotfiles.
+However, for this post, our main focus isn’t on `ansible` itself, but on how to track and version-control your configuration files - your dotfiles.

 We’ll save the detailed on `ansible` for another time.